BBNaija eviction: Why Maria, Pere, Queen, Cross, Sammie, JMK were nominated, their chances of survival -

 Their chances of survival

-While Maria have been able to worm her way into the hearts of the housemates, Pere hasn’t been able.
+While Maria has been able to worm her way into the hearts of the housemates, Pere hasn’t been able.
 Rather he has alienated himself the more by his dictatorial tendencies while he was Head of House and his continual confrontation with Whitemoney.
 The housemates and many BBNaija fans never hid their displeasure at the way he treated Whitemoney.

 While Maria might survive, the possibility of Pere surviving is very slim.
 He is a veritable candidate for eviction come Sunday.